While yoga is over 5,000 years old, the modern practice as we know it was first introduced to the west in the late 19th century.

 Twilio allows you to send text messages directly to your customers or employees.
 It’s a great way to share promotions and marketing messages, and you can also keep your yoga teachers in the loop by texting client booking details.

 Gone are the days where you need a rusty old cash machine.
 Square modernizes the in-store payment process by allowing you to take payments with an iPad or smart device.
-It’s a powerful, secure system that takes the hassle out of payments.
+It’s a powerful, secure payment gateway that takes the hassle out of getting paid.

 Scheduling your social media posts gives you time to work on other projects while still growing your online presence.
-There's a bunch of apps out there that let you automate, analyze, control and dive deeper into your social accounts.
+Buffer is just one example, but there's a bunch of apps out there that let you automate, analyze, control and dive deeper into your social accounts.

 “Remember to create a different content plan for each platform.
 For example, people go to Facebook to make a decision, be educated and learn, but people go to Instagram to be entertained.
-Don't post the exact same kind of content on each. ”
+Don't post the exact same kind of content on each.” —Chandelle Hay

 Before 2020, a video-conference app wouldn’t have made it on a list of tools for yoga businesses.
 But the COVID-19 redefined how businesses operate.
-Zoom and other online video tools have become essential for running online yoga classes or even dedicated digital yoga schools.
+Zoom and other online video tools have become essential for running online yoga classes or even dedicated digital yoga schools through webinars.

 Reading this guide is just one step on the pathway to success for your new business.
 It's a long process that takes dedication, passion and a whole lot of hard work.
 But Chandelle has helped numerous yoga businesses and has one more piece of advice:

+We couldn't agree more.
 There’s no better tool to help you get started than Paperform.
-Whether you want to build a sign up form, a lead-capturing landing page, look after your onboarding process, or build your own dedicated yoga app, Paperform’s got you covered.
+Whether you want to build a sign up form, a lead-capturing landing page, look after your onboarding process, schedule classes and accept payments, or build your own dedicated yoga app, Paperform’s got you covered.

 Try our 14-day free trial today.
 No credit card required.